unicef/publicgoods-accelerator-guide/docs/needs-assessment/steps-to-support-and-accelerate-dpgs.md

 4. _**Resource:**_ [Briefing note of WASH Innovation Grand Challenge](https://docs.google.com/document/d/1h-lfQPK_rh4Wo-n02zyE2KPQTxW54lsErQFkHpBj8WA/edit#heading=h.e08ytp7g2scs)

-**See case studies in the guide of "Case Studies of Accelerator models Supporting Open Source Businesses & DPGs"**
+**For more information on how accelerators supported Digital Public Goods, navigate to the section "Accelerator Case Studies".**

-### Supporting at various open source stages of a startup (To be added with content)
+### Supporting at various open source stages of a startup - to be added with additional information
 Just as an accelerator may have specific focus areas on industries or selection criteria on the stage of the startup.
 This guidebook will help support on specific stages of where a startup is at building their open source product, such as:
 * Supporting existing businesses looking to go open source
 * Supporting existing open-source businesses